Struggling to get interviews?

-A personal statement on a resume or CV is a 2-3 sentence summary of your qualifications and career goals that goes under your resume header.
-A resume personal statement is also known as a:
+A personal statement on a resume or CV summarizes your qualifications and career goals.

 How to write a personal statement for a resume